pretix/pretix-docs/docs/guides/meta/adding-a-guide.md

 If you want to use the Git CLI to create a new branch, open a terminal on your computer.
 Check out the branch from which you want to create a new branch.
-In all but a few exceptions, that is going to be the main branch.
+In all but a few cases, that is going to be the main branch.

 Run the following command to check out the main branch: